TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/EventDispatcher/Index.rst

 :yaml:`event` is dispatched.
 The :yaml:`identifier` is a common name, so orderings can be built upon the identifier, the optional :yaml:`before` and :yaml:`after` attributes allow for custom sorting against the :yaml:`identifier` of other listeners.
-If no :yaml:`identifier` is specified, the fully qualified class name is automatically used.
+If no :yaml:`identifier` is specified, the fully-qualified class name is automatically used.

 If no attribute :yaml:`method` is given, the class is treated as invokable, thus